freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/Fully_installed.jpeg)

-The working principle of the system is

-The system has one large reservoir of water that we keep on the deck with at a different times throughout the day will be pumped to the roof to replenish the reservoirs.
+There were a number of parts that required design and fabrication like the silicone foam sealed end caps.
+These end caps were a critical improvement when we realized its a huge advantage to have a remove-able end cap for cleaning and maintenance.

 ![_config.yml]({{ site.baseurl }}/images/EndCap_Assy.png)

-There were a number of parts that required design and fabrication like the silicone foam sealed end caps.
-These encaps were a critical improvement when we realized its a huge advantage to have a remove-able end cap for cleaning and maintenance.
+Another part designed were the dams that allow the ebb and flow process to take place as water can build up and then slowly empty thought the day.

 ![_config.yml]({{ site.baseurl }}/images/End_Assy.png)

-Another part designed were the dams that allow the ebb and flow process to take place as water can build up and then slowly empty thought the day.
+Lastly is the side clips and wind covering that we found were necessary with the 20-30 mph winds we get over our house every day.

 ![_config.yml]({{ site.baseurl }}/images/Dam_Xsection.png)

-Lastly is the side clips and wind covering that we found were necessary with the 20-30 mph winds we get over our house every day.

 <!-- Import the component -->
 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.js"></script>